ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

     </a>
 </div>

-If you go back to the dashboard you should see all available devices that have been assigned to a room.
+If you go back to the dashboard, you should see all available devices that have been assigned to a room.
-You can manage the dashboard manually too but this requires quite a bit of config, experiment with this as you see fit.
+You can manage the dashboard manually too but this requires quite a bit of config.
+Experiment with this as you see fit.
 You can now control any device that is exposed and visible on the dashboard.

 It might also be handy to create a number of scenes.